TYPO3-svn-archive/roq_redirect/Documentation/UserManual/Index.rst

 	**Addtional params**

    :Description:
-	Add additional params to the internal page for linking inside a part of a site for example
+	Add additional params to the internal page for anchor linking.
+For example *"#c8"*

    :Types Redirect:
 	Internal page